jeremyolu/DbClient/README.md

 The SqlDbClient class allows connections to Azure databases and SQL Server databases by providing a connection string to connect to the database server.
 The two main methods **Get** which gets rows from a table and **Execute** which executes queries/stored procedures on a table There are 2 command types - **Text** which is used when specifying raw SQL queries and **StoredProcedure** which is used for stored procedures.
-Synchronous and asynchronous methods are provided Iterface - ISqlDbClient is also provided.
+Synchronous and asynchronous methods are provided.
+ISqlDbClient type is also provided.

 ### How to use